TomasTomecek/my-rpm-build-broke/README.md

 ## Future work

 I have plenty of ideas where to go from here.
-I especially want to filter out the lines from the input that don't provide any value.

 Post-processing the AI recommendation would also be beneficial.

+Try different models.

+Make the interface more usable.